 Revenue by region

-In their financials, Alphabet breaks down their revenue by region including the United States, Other Americas, APAC, and EMEA.
-At the end of Q4 2018, the company saw revenues of over $136.8 billion, a 23% increase from 2017.
-Out of this, almost half came from the US at 46%, which may be surprising since Google alone is active in 50 different countries.
-The second largest sector in terms of revenue was EMEA at 33%, followed by APAC and Other Americas representing 16% and 5.6% respectively.
+In their financials, Alphabet breaks down their revenue by region including the United States, Other Americas, APAC and EMEA.
+At the end of Q3 2023, the company saw revenues of over $76.69 billion, a 11% increase year-over-year.
+In 2022, 47% of the revenue came from the US, which may be surprising since Google alone is active in 50 different countries.
+The second largest sector in terms of revenue was EMEA at 29% followed by APAC and Other Americas, representing 16% and 6% respectively.

-Note: The information in this article is not written for advisory purposes, nor does it intend to recommend any investments.
+The information in this article is not written for advisory purposes, nor does it intend to recommend any investments.
 Please be aware that facts may have changed since the article was originally written.
-Investing involves risks.
-You can lose (a part of) your deposit.
-We advise you to only invest in financial products which match your knowledge and experience.
+Investing involves risks (e.g., price volatility, currency or liquidity risk We advise you to only invest in financial products that match your knowledge and experience.
 Past performance is not a reliable indicator of future results.
 Markets are volatile and can fluctuate significantly due to economic, political, regulatory, or other developments.